 All amounts in these financial statements are presented in Canadian dollars, which is the functional currency of the Company.
+See Note 2(b) for details of the Company's subsidiaries and their functional currencies.

 2. Significant accounting policies (continued)

 (b) Basis of consolidation